DougTheDruid/SoT-ESP-Framework/README.md

 ### cAn i GeT bAnNeD?!
 TL;DR: Yes.
 You _can_ get banned, such is the risk of cheating.

-Longer version: As is, this code purely utilizes a read-only state for the computers memory.
+Longer version: As is, this code purely utilizes a read-only state for the computer's memory.
 With hundreds of hours utilizing these same read-only permissions, I have never been banned, nor concerned for being banned.
 Does that guarentee you won't be?
 No. Does that guarentee you won't change something (like trying to write memory) that will cause you to get banned?
-No. If you arent sure what something does, or why something is done a certain way, do some research on the potential impact of changing it before actually changing it.
+No. If you aren't sure what something does, or why something is done a certain way, do some research on the potential impact of changing it before actually changing it.

 ### Can you help me implement X feature?
-No. I learned utilizing already posted questions/comments easily found online, you can as well.
+No. I learned to utilize already posted questions/comments easily found online, you can as well.
 This framework is meant for people who want to put in the work and learn something, not recieve a hand-out.
 You also may be able to see the FAQ.md for some useful information.
 For community support, please contact me on Discord: DougTheDruid#2784